ASP Summer ACE Program

 Tuition expenses and the ACE participation fee will be charged on the Fall semester bill.
 Upon completion of the MAGIC application, applicants will be directed to the online payment site to submit the MAGIC participation fee.

 Scholarships are limited.
-All applicants will be considered for scholarship as funds allow and the first 40 applicants will receive a $200 scholarship with the possibility of additional consideration based on financial need.
+All applicants will be considered for scholarship as funds allow.
 Please email ecrews@msu.edu if the cost presents a hardship.

-Dynamic (online course with weekly afternoon/evening ULA meetings plus in-person week July 9-16)
+Dynamic (synchronous online course with weekly evening ULA meetings plus in-person week July 14-21)

 Requirement Fulfillment